-British officer: You don't think we're just going to walk out of India?Gandhi: Yes.
+- Blunt "Yes":British officer: You don't think we're just going to walk out of India?Gandhi: Yes.
 In the end, you will walk out.

-- Eccentric Mentor: Gandhi, especially when dealing with Smuts the British official and directly after he comes home from South Africa and has to deal with the wealthy congressmen of India - he comes off as a excessively polite and eccentrically wistful, until he starts doing things and moving whole countries right under their noses.
+- Eccentric Mentor: Gandhi, especially when dealing with Smuts the British official and directly after he comes home from South Africa and has to deal with the wealthy congressmen of India - he comes off as excessively polite and eccentrically wistful, until he starts doing things and moving whole countries right under their noses.

 - Foregone Conclusion: The film starts with Gandhi's murder.

-- General Ripper: General Reginald Dyer, but Gandhi makes it clear that the only difference between in him and the mainstream British colonial treatment of India is in the degree of blatant violence used.
+- General Ripper: General Reginald Dyer, but Gandhi makes it clear that the only difference between him and the mainstream British colonial treatment of India is in the degree of blatant violence used.

 - Mononymous Biopic Title